How to brew your own kombucha at home to save money.

 I didn’t know what kombucha was until I moved in with my now husband back in college.
 In fact, I’d never even heard of it.
 Emerson had a roommate that was brewing kombucha tea and I’ll admit that I was super grossed out the first time I saw it!
 I could not believe they were going to drink that stuff.
 Why?
 Because it looks like this:

-For someone who has never even heard of kombucha, looking at something that has a floating mushroom-like substance in it is pretty disturbing.
-Also, I don’t like mushrooms to begin with so it was a double whammy.
-Now think about that person starting to brew their own kombucha.
-Eventually, I came around when I learned how healthy it was and what the floating, mushroom looking thing was.
-(And when I found out how expensive it is at the store!)
+For someone who’s never even heard of kombucha, looking at something that has a floating mushroom-like substance in it is pretty disturbing.
+I came around when I learned how healthy it was.
 If you drink kombucha, have a little (and I mean a little) extra time, and want to save some money then you should definitely be making your own!

 Lactic-acid fermentation, or